Artwork by L. Rodriguez & V. Moore, 2004

 Ben-Moshe, L. and Meiners, E. (Fall 2014) Beyond Prisons, Mental Health Clinics: When Austerity Opens Cages, Where Do the Services Go?
 Public Eye (special topic: neoliberalism).

 "While these neoliberal policies may inspire some to celebrate the closure of institutions such as prisons and SODCs (State Operated Developmental Centers), this jubilation is tempered.
-Prison closure means more resources are needed in public community services.
-These include: mental health clinics; personal assistance services (for people with disabilities); affordable and accessible housing and meaningful public education as alternative ways of dealing with difference and harm; and increasing the life chances and opportunities of many, particularly the poor, disabled, and/or communities of color.
+Prison closure means more resources are needed.... include: mental health clinics; personal assistance services (for people with disabilities); affordable and accessible housing and meaningful public education as alternative ways of dealing with difference and harm; and increasing the life chances and opportunities of many, particularly the poor, disabled, and/or communities of color.
 Yet such services are shrinking instead of growing during these times of closure.”